01 Jul Why digital printing will complement – not kill – offset printing

 But it’s worth remembering that video didn’t kill radio – just as digital printing won’t kill offset.

-Digital and offset should compliment one another, not compete
+Digital and offset should complement one another, not compete

 The fact is digital printing is thriving across a range of media.
 What’s more, it is complementing offset.